ZW-xjtlu/OmixM6A/README.md

 total_counts <- assays(m6A_se)$Total[,1]

 # Apply OmixM6A to count vectors
-# By default fitting BBmix/beta-binomial mixture, the posterior prob corresponds to m6AConquer m6A probabilities
+# Set method = "bbmix" to reproduce the beta-binomial mixture m6A posterior probabilities in m6AConquer
 result_df <- OmixM6A(m6A_counts, total_counts, method = "bbmix")

-# You can set method = "binomial" to reproduce the binomial test BH adjusted p-values used by m6AConquer
+# Set method = "binomial" to reproduce the binomial test BH adjusted p-values in m6AConquer
 # result_df <- OmixM6A(m6A_counts, total_counts, method = "binomial")

 # Display the results